d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 to a competition winning submission but it provides a sanity check to see whether there's meaningful information in the data.
-If we can't do better than random guessing here, then there might be a good chance that we have a data processing bug.
+If we cannot do better than random guessing here, then there might be a good chance that we have a data processing bug.
 And if things work, the linear model will serve as a baseline